AlexandreGrego1/PersonalPortfolioProject/README.md

 ### Wireframing

-I have applyed differents concepts from different ideas of projects that I have done during my short developer path studies, and the pages were developed as per below:
+I have applyed differents concepts from different ideas of projects that I have done during my short developer studies path, and the pages were developed as per below:

 * Home

 Consists in a profile picture, description text "Who I am", an hamburguer button with an animation applied that hides the navigation buttons, and a footer containing my contact details, and a link with a printable version of my CV.

-* The method used for the home page is:
+The method used to develope this page was as per below:
+HEADER
+- Sectopm

-- Header: containing a section, hamburger, and nav button;
+- Header: a section, hamburger button with anitamaton aplied to access the nav button;
 - Section: div class row, splited in 1/3 and 2/3.